Solutions

 The strata translation

-"Cash retained inside the OC is cash for actual building maintenance."
+"Cash retained inside the scheme is cash for actual building maintenance."

-An Owners Corporation paying a full annual premium up front drains the sinking fund or forces a special levy.
-Spread that premium over the year and the OC keeps reserve capacity for the things sinking funds are actually for — lifts, roofs, common-area work that can't wait.
+A strata scheme paying a full annual premium up front drains the scheme's cash reserves or forces a special levy.
+Spread that premium over the year and the scheme keeps reserve capacity for the things those reserves are actually for — lifts, roofs, common-area work that can't wait.

 Where it fits